arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 tradition: stealing a ship.
 Crysta Markon has told you of a ship belonging to a smuggler that should suit your purposes.
 Go to docking bay B-04 at the spaceport.
+- Stopped by Spaceport Security Commander

+##### Mako

+- Fa'athra is trying to find who broke into his palace
+- Parents had Mako teched out as a baby
+- "street scum from Nar Shadaa"

 ##### 2D.
 Inquisitor